Carmoucha/MoveMentor/README.md

 # MoveMentor – Student Fitness Tracker App

-**MoveMentor** is a cross-platform mobile fitness app built with **React Native (Expo)**, designed to help university students maintain an active lifestyle.
-It features personalized workout recommendations, habit tracking, streaks, and progress feedback – all wrapped in a clean and simple user interface.
+**MoveMentor** is a cross-platform mobile fitness app built with **React Native (Expo)** and backed by a **Node.js + Express + MongoDB** server.
+It features personalized workout recommendations, habit tracking, streaks, and progress feedback.
+It is designed to help university students maintain an active lifestyle by providing– all wrapped in a clean and simple user interface.

 ---